Breword/tmux/Control-Mode.md

 delete and kill still work.

 Two `-C` (so `-CC`) disables canonical mode and most other terminal features and is intended for applications (that, for example, don't need echo).
+In addition, the `-CC` form sends a `\033P1000p` DSC sequence (similar to ReGIS) that a listening terminal can use to detect control mode has been entered.

 With either form, entering an empty line (just pressing `Enter`) will detach the client.